emilhe/dash-extensions-docs/getting_started/enrich.md

 ])
 ```

-The `enrich` module also exposes a `Dash` object, which is a `DashProxy` object with all transformations loaded, i.e. a batteries included approach.
+The `enrich` module also exposes a `Dash` object, which is a `DashProxy` object with all transforms loaded, i.e. a batteries included approach.
 However, it is recommended to load only the transforms are that actually used.

 The transforms are documented in detail on separate pages (see the **Transforms** section in the menu to the right), while underlying framework is documented below.
 The framework documentation is not limited to technical details, but cover also practical applications of the `enrich` module functionality such as modular Dash application development, and how to get started developing your own transforms.
 Hence, to get the most of the `enrich` module, it is recommended to keep reading.